 Straight Single Guy (Max): While it’s hard to believe, I think that most men view masturbation (which we’re addicted to, by the way) as completely separate from our sex lives.
 When you’re living the solo sex life, you’ve got your fantasies as well as hormones to answer to.
 The only solution is masturbation.
 Many turn to pornography.
 It’s sad.
 I understand then, that it must be confusing to women when we continue to masturbate, even while having great and consistent sex, after you’ve saved us from our lonely and always wanting existence.

 Unfortunately, no matter how much we may love our lady friend and the sex that we have with her, it’s incredibly hard to fulfill our voyeuristic and most fantastic desires.
-We don’t want to cheat (most of us) and yet we have thoughts of other girls, other places and impossible situations.
+We don’t want to cheat (most of us).
+And yet we have thoughts of other girls, other places and impossible situations.
 Thus, we masturbate.
 It’s the eternal answer to everything that plagues men.
-Don’t take it as an insult to your skills in bed, because trust me: You don’t want to do the things that we’re thinking about when masturbating.
+Don’t take it as an insult to your skills in bed.
+Because trust me: You don’t want to do the things that we’re thinking about when masturbating.

 Our “wise guys” are a rotating group of contributors, some of whom wish to remain anonymous and some of whom like the attention.
 This week’s Straight Married Guy is Ben, a writer and artist living in Los Angeles.
 Our Committed Gay Guy, Mark, is a writer and teacher in NYC and our Single Straight Guy, Max, is a recent college grad in New England — both asked us to file them under “shy.”
-To ask the guys your own question, click here.
+To ask us or the guys your own question, click here.